a-balakmet/citro_byte_lib/README.md

   }
 ```

-All other classes, mixins, extensions mey be called directly.
+All other classes, mixins, extensions may be called directly.

 ## Additional information